tenzir/tenzir/web/docs/use/detect/match-threat-intel.md

 There exist two methods to start matchers:

 1. Server-side: configure them in the `tenzir.yaml` configuration
-2. Client-side: invoke `tenzirctl matcher start` on the command line
+2. Client-side: invoke `tenzir-ctl matcher start` on the command line

 Method (1) produces *persistent* matchers that survive restarts and flush their state periodically; (2) produces *ephemeral* matchers, which are functionally